Chamberlain College of Nursing has more than 125 years of history preparing extraordinary nursing graduates.

 Chamberlain provides you with individualized support throughout your educational journey beginning with the admissions process.
 Check out the Net Price Calculator for an estimate of federal and institutional aid.

 Estimated costs vary by location, see the Total Cost Calculations - Effective July 2016 (PDF) or Total Cost Calculations - Effective May 2017 (PDF).Costs subject to change each session and vary by individual circumstances.

 Chamberlain admissions representatives will help you identify all your financing options, as well as help you apply for and get the financial assistance you need.

 More than 80% of Chamberlain students receive some form of financial aid.
 Financial aid is available in the form of federal and private loans, scholarships, grants and work-study to those who qualify.

-The 3-Year Bachelor of Science in Nursing program is available at 20 locations across the country.
-Find a campus near you.
+The 3-Year Bachelor of Science in Nursing program is available at 20 locations across the country

 In the Center for Academic Success (CAS), you will receive additional academic support from Master’s-prepared nurses and peer tutors.
 Take advantage of a wide range of services, including workshops related to coursework, study strategy resources, group and one-on-one tutoring, test remediation and NCLEX-RN® preparation.

 Many Chamberlain students point to their time in the SIMCARE CENTER as the first time they felt like a “real nurse.”
 In the lab, students are challenged to react in real-time to patient scenarios, including childbirth, seizures and cardiac arrest, empowering them to take the lead in the care of their patient.